hslu-ige-laes/lora-devices-ttn/docs/sensors/avelon-wisely-allsense.md

 To change the format back to "Simple Payload", send `FF FE 01`

-### Change sending interval
+### Change sampling and transmission intervals
-- Per default the sensor measures each minute the values and sends a packet each hour.
+There are two configuration values, `SensorSampleTime` and `CyclicTransmissionCounter`.
-- To change this, you have to send the device configuration telegrams.
+To change these two values, you have to send the device configuration telegrams (Downlink-Messages)

-- You have to send the so called downlink messages to port 10
-- The device transmits its data after "CyclicTransmissionCounter" × "SensorSampleTime" starting from the last transmission.
-- The example below sends data every 20 minutes with the settings
-  - CyclicTransmissionCounter = 20 (HEX 14)
-  - SensorSampleTime = 1 (HEX 01)
+#### SensorSampleTime
+The time interval in minutes at which the sensor queries the current values.

-1. Select the device and change to the tab `Messaging`, select `Downlink`
+1. In the TTN Console on the device view, select the device and change to the tab `Messaging`, select `Downlink`
 2. Change the `FPort to 10`
-3. Copy/paste `FF 02 01` into the `Payload` field for changing SensorSampleTime
+3. Copy/paste the payload from the examples below, e.g. `FF 01 0A` into the `Payload` field
 4. Press `Send`
 5. In the `Data` tab you should now see the scheduled telegram.
 The wisely sensor only receives downlink data after a transmission.
 Therefore start a transmission by pressing the button on the back of the sensor (push once short, green led will illuminate)

+#### CyclicTransmissionTime and CyclicTransmissionCounter
+The time interval at which the sensor transmits the recorded measurement values.
+Must be a multiple of the sampling period.

+To avoid overburdening the battery of the device, the smallest permissible time interval is 10 minutes.

+The CyclicTransmissionTime cannot be configured.
+Instead, a counter can be configured.

+`CyclicTransmissionTime = CyclicTransmissionCounter × SensorSampleTime`

+This setting cannot be configured.
+But instead the value `CyclicTransmissionCounter` can be set.

+#### CyclicTransmissionCounter
+Per default the CyclicTransmissionCounter is set to 60, which means the device in default configuration sends data every 60 minutes (60 × 1 min = 60 min).

+The device sends the data cyclically.
+When a certain number of samples has been taken, the measured values are sent.
+The `CyclicTransmissionCounter` is therefore the number of samples that are to be sent together.

+`CyclicTransmissionCounter = CyclicTransmissionTime / SensorSampleTime`

+Per default the `CyclicTransmissionCounter` is set to 60, so every 1h a set of 6 measurements of all sensors gets transmitted.

+1. In the TTN Console on the device view, select the device and change to the tab `Messaging`, select `Downlink`
+2. Change the `FPort to 10`
-6. Copy/paste `FF F0 14` into the `Payload` field for changing CyclicTransmissionCounter
+3. Copy/paste the payload from the examples below, e.g. `FF F0 06` into the `Payload` field
-7. Press `Send`
+4. Press `Send`
-8. Press again the button on the back of the sensor

-- Now the sampling interval should be changed.
-- See the payload description for more details.
+5. In the `Data` tab you should now see the scheduled telegram.
+The wisely sensor only receives downlink data after a transmission.
+Therefore start a transmission by pressing the button on the back of the sensor (push once short, green led will illuminate)

+#### Example configurations
+**Example 1 (default config)**
+This configuration makes sense if the LED is used, so the occupant gets every minute a flashing LED.
+If the LED gets deactivated anyway, the sampling rate is unecessary high.

+- SensorSampleTime = 1 (HEX 01 -> `FF 01 01`)
+  Every 1 min a sensor sample, every 10 min an averaged measurement.
+- CyclicTransmissionCounter = 60 (HEX 3C -> `FF F0 3C`)
+  After 60 samples a data transmission, that means 6 averaged measurements in the payload, transmitted every 60 minutes.

+**Example 2**
+This configuration makes sense if the LED is used and the values should arrive faster than every hour.
+This has an impact on battery life!
+If the LED gets deactivated anyway, the sampling rate is unecessary high.

+- SensorSampleTime = 1 (HEX 01 -> `FF 01 01`)
+  Every 1 min a sensor sample, every 10 min an averaged measurement.
+- CyclicTransmissionCounter = 20 (HEX 14 -> `FF F0 14`)
+  After 20 samples a data transmission, that means 2 averaged measurements in the payload, transmitted every 20 minutes.

+**Example 3**
+This configuration makes sense if the smallest possible measuring rate is required and the LED gets deactivated.

+- SensorSampleTime = 10 (HEX 0A -> `FF 01 0A`)
+  Every 10 min a sensor sample, every 10 min an averaged measurement.
+- CyclicTransmissionCounter = 6 (HEX 06 -> `FF F0 06`)
+  After 6 samples a data transmission, that means 6 averaged measurements in the payload, transmitted every 60 minutes.

+**Example 4**
+This configuration makes sense if a long battery life is required and the LED gets deactivated.
+The sensor acts as a logger and the data is not real time, but battery life is optimized.
+Small changes in sensor values cannot get detected, so the accuracy is slightly lower.
+E.g. the impact of an opened window might not be visible in the temperature data.

+- SensorSampleTime = 60 (HEX 3C -> `FF 01 3C`)
+  Every 60 min a sensor sample, every 60 min an averaged measurement.
+- CyclicTransmissionCounter = 24 (HEX 18 -> `FF F0 18`)
+  After 6 samples a data transmission, that means 6 averaged measurements in the payload, transmitted every 360 minutes (6 hours).

-### Change the led blinking behaviour
+### Change the LED blinking behaviour
-- If an adjustable CO<sub>2</sub> limit is exceeded, the LED on the front side of the device blinks every 60 seconds (250 ms lighting, 500 ms pause - repeating 4 times).
+- If an adjustable CO<sub>2</sub> limit is exceeded, the LED on the front side of the device blinks every `SensorSampleTime` (250 ms lighting, 500 ms pause - repeating 4 times).
 - With the following procedure you can deactivate it.

 1. Select the device and change to the tab `Messaging`, select `Downlink`